jxjxjxjxjx/EA255/final_origin.md

 • Emperor Hirohito declares Japanese surrender
 ## Mao Zedong’s “Report on an Investigation of the Hunan Peasant Movement (Week 10)
+Peasants are oppressed by: 1) heavy rents, half or more of the crop; 2) high interest rates, between 36-84 percent a year; 3) heavy local taxes; 4) exploitation of farm labor; and 5) landowners’ cooperation with warlords and corrupt officials
+• In early 1930s, CCP still dominated by Russian-placed Comintern operatives, who advocate for socialist revolution amongst the urban proletariat; Mao Zedong, in contrast, argues that peasants were more likely and effectively mobilized

 ## Long March, 1934-35 and the establishment of the CCP base at Yan’an (Week 10)
+Mao Zedong joins up with the warlord officer Zhu De in the Jiangxi area to create a base of resistance
+• 1931 the Jiangxi Soviet Republic becomes the ideological center of the CCP
+• Meanwhile, Chiang Kai-shek’s Nationalist forces try to exterminate Communist base; Communist forces excel at guerrilla warfare
+• 1934: Chiang’s forces, with the help of German military advisers, dislodge the Jiangxi Soviet, forcing the CCP forces of perhaps 100,000 to retreat
+• The legendary Long March: nearly 6000 miles in a year, averaging 17 miles a day, with only 4000-8000 surviving the entirety of the ordeal
+• Arrive in Yan’an 􀀅􀀄 area of Shaanxi Province in
+1935
+• Yan’an becomes CCP base area until 1949

 ## Second-United Front, 1937-1941 (Week 10)
+Chiang Kaishek’s “First internal pacification, then external resistance” 􀀄􀀁􀀇􀀂 policy, 1932-1936
+• Dec. of 1936, Zhang Xueliang 􀀆􀀃􀀈, the commander of the Nationalist forces, instead of carrying out the campaign kidnaps Chiang Kaishek: Xi’an Incident
+• The “Second United Front” 1937-1941
+• CCP’s Red Army now called Eight Route Army, represented by Zhou Enlai in Chongqing

 ## “Rape of Nanjing,” 1937 (Week 10)

 ## Cairo Conference, 1943 (Week 10)